severalnines/docs/user-guide/mysql/performance.rst

 	- Having duplicate keys in schemas can hurt the performance of database:
 		- They make the optimizer phase slower because MySQL needs to examine more query plans.
 		- The storage engine needs to maintain, calculate and update more index statistics.
-		- DML and even read queries can be slower because MySQL needs update fetch more data to Buffer Pool for the same load.
+		- DML and even read queries can be slower because MySQL needs update and fetch more data to Buffer Pool for the same load.
 		- Data needs more disk space so the backups will be bigger and slower.

 Transaction Log